 - Herpes or genital warts

-- Taking medications that result in vaginal dryness
+- Taking medicines that result in vaginal dryness

 - Prior vaginal surgery

-- Occur during all phases of sexual contact
+- Pain during any or all phases of sexual contact

 Copyright © Nucleus Medical Media, Inc.